Abu Dhabi hosts the UAE-Bulgarian Business Forum

 PHOTO

-Abu Dhabi, UAE: The UAE-Bulgarian Business Forum, organised by Abu Dhabi Chamber of Commerce and Industry, concluded its activities which were held in Abu Dhabi.
+ABU DHABI - The UAE-Bulgarian Business Forum, organised by Abu Dhabi Chamber of Commerce and Industry (ADCCI), concluded its activities which were held in Abu Dhabi.
 The Forum emphasised the importance of enhancing bilateral relations, and setting new strategic frameworks that drive economic partnerships by stimulating investment in a number of vital sectors.

-“The UAE has built a strong economy and we are keen to do more business with the country, given its strategic location, best access to the European market, stability, good relations, qualified labour force, and lack of corporate taxation,” His Excellency added.
+"The UAE has built a strong economy and we are keen to do more business with the country, given its strategic location, best access to the European market, stability, good relations, qualified labour force, and lack of corporate taxation," he added.

-In his opening speech, His Excellency Abdullah Mohammed Al Mazrui, Chairman of Abu Dhabi Chamber of Commerce and Industry, said: “This Forum aligns with the UAE’s constant efforts and commitment to enhancing its economic relations with the Republic of Bulgaria.
+In his opening speech, Abdullah Al Mazrui said: "This Forum aligns with the UAE’s constant efforts and commitment to enhancing its economic relations with the Republic of Bulgaria.
 We would like to take this opportunity to work hand in hand to promote dialogue that supports the growth of both countries, with a particular focus on some of the fastest-growing industries.
 These include: Fintech, Construction, Defense, Information and Communications Technology, and Manufacturing.
-Both our nations share similar aspirations and recognise the potential of these industries in driving sustainable development and economic growth.”
+Both our nations share similar aspirations and recognise the potential of these industries in driving sustainable development and economic growth.

 The Forum shed light on the main opportunities and trends for enhancing bilateral cooperation.
 It showcased the UAE’s prosperous business environment, which attracts foreign direct investment (FDI), as well as its sustainability and effective and flexible legislative framework in the region.